 You can withdraw your earnings on Freelancer through Paypal.

 Guru features all types of job gigs.
 So, you won’t only find Proofreading and editing jobs here.

-You will receive your earnings either to your Paypal account or by check.
+Receive your earnings either to your Paypal account or by check.

-LifeTips will hire you as a member of their in-house editorial support staff to proofread and edit freelancers’ contents for the web.
+LifeTips will hire you as in-house editorial support staff to proofread content for the web.

 The good thing with working here is that you are entitled to full medical benefits in addition to your basic proofreading job salary.

 You can apply to Lifetips proofreading and editing job positions right on their site.

 American Journal Experts (AJE) hires experts from all fields of knowledge to proofread, edit, or format contents.